NAG-DevOps/speed-hpc/src/README.md

 the grid engine's scheduler.
 It is not intended to compile or run code.
 - Importantly, speed-submit does not have the drivers for the GPUs in the g.q or a.q queue.
 This means that code compiled on speed-submit will not be compiled against GPU drivers.
+- Processes run outside of the scheduler on any Speed node will be killed an you will lose your work.

 ## Correct Procedure
 ### Overview of preparing environments, compiling code and testing: